10b5-1 Plans: How Executives Sell Stock Without Insider-Trading Risk

 How a properly structured 10b5-1 plan gives executives an SEC safe harbor to sell company stock on a pre-set schedule, even when they hold material nonpublic information.

-The safe harbor protects individuals from civil and criminal liability under Rule 10b-5, provided the plan meets the SEC's formal requirements.
-A compliant plan is not just good practice.
+Meet the SEC's formal requirements and the plan protects you from civil and criminal liability.
 For a VP, director, or named executive officer, it is often the only responsible way to diversify.

 The 2023 Rule Update Changed the Math

-When a Plan Makes Sense Versus Trading Windows Alone
+When a Plan Beats Trading Windows Alone

 How This Connects to Equity Compensation